Training

 Give yourself that little moment of yes, I showed up.
 Your brain needs that acknowledgment to lock in the habit.

-After just five days, you will begin to notice that motivation feels lighter.
+After just a few days, you will begin to notice that motivation feels lighter.
 Less dramatic.
 More natural.
 And that is because you created it through action.